-Spider robot powered by Adafruit Feather boards.
+Spider robot powered by Adafruit Feather boards and MicroPython.

 I got the gait code to work on the small crab robot -- actually it only needed some adjustments for the smaller legs.
 I'm a bit disappointed about how slow the code runs on the M0 -- I didn't even need to add delays for the servos, the calculations take enough time for them to move into place.
 Oh well.
 That means the gait is still jerky (because I couldn't do the continuous servo updates), but it works fine.

 Then I worked a little bit on the robot's "intelligence".
 Right now it only has only one sensor, the distance sensor in front.
 So its behavior is as follows:

 And that's it.
 I also added exception catching, so when the legs get tangled into an impossible position (that happens sometimes), they are moved into their home positions, and then the program resumes.